Annoor-Hospital/pacs-integration-page/index.md

 Our local hospital setting is a small hospital for chest diseases / TB sanitorium.
 The hospital has an outpatient clinic seeing roughly 100 patients per day, as well as approximately 15-20 inpatients on average.

 Being a hospital for chest diseases, many patients have a chest X-ray taken.
-Prior to around 4 years ago, the hospital used a non-digital record keeping system apart from a standalone X-ray storing and viewing station.
-We have been migrating to using electronic records, and been running a Bahmni-based system since 2017.
+Prior to around 4 years ago, the hospital used a non-digital record keeping system (other than a standalone X-ray storing and viewing station).
+We have been running a Bahmni-based system since 2017.
 The hospital has historically had limitted IT staff and support.

 ## Hospital Systems

 When we began EMR integration 4 years ago, we found it helpful to think of at least 3 main digital systems which could be in place.

-One system is *patient registration*, allowing a unique ID to be assigned to patients.
+One system is **patient registration**, allowing a unique ID to be assigned to patients.
 When a patient is a return patient, it should be possible to search for their previously assigned patient ID.

-Another system is the *EMR* system, for recording patient consultation information.
+Another system is the **EMR** system, for recording patient consultation information.
 These should be attached to the given patient ID.
 Bahmni provides both patient registration and EMR functionality.

-A third system is the *PACS/X-ray* system, allowing X-rays to be taken, stored and later retrieved.
+A third system is the **PACS/X-ray** system, allowing X-rays to be taken, stored and later retrieved.

 _Other systems include the lab and pharmacy systems, but these aren't included here for berevity._